ellysh/video-game-bots/InGameBots/protection.md

 ```
 This is an algorithm of the RSACipher application:

-1. Create a context for cryptographic algorithms by the `CreateContex` function.
-This function uses the [`CryptAcquireContext`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379886%28v=vs.85%29.aspx) WinAPI function internally.
+1. Create a context for a cryptographic algorithm by the `CreateContex` function.
+This function calls the [`CryptAcquireContext`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379886%28v=vs.85%29.aspx) internally.
 Context is a combination of two components: key container and cryptographic service provider (CSP).
 Key container contains all keys belonging to a specific user.
-CSP is a software module, which provides cryptographic algorithms.
+CSP is a software module, which provides a cryptographic algorithm.

 2. Create cryptographic keys by the `CreateKeys` function.
 There are two actions in this function.
-The first action is to import a public key with [`CryptImportKey`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa380207%28v=vs.85%29.aspx) WinAPI function.
-This public key is stored in the `hKey` global byte array.
-You can use the [`CryptExportKey `](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379931%28v=vs.85%29.aspx) WinAPI function to generate this byte array.
+The first is to import a public key with [`CryptImportKey`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa380207%28v=vs.85%29.aspx) WinAPI function.
+This key is stored in the `hKey` global byte array.
+You can use the [`CryptExportKey `](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379931%28v=vs.85%29.aspx) WinAPI function to generate this byte array for your case.
 Second action is to generate private key with the [`CryptGenKey`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379941%28v=vs.85%29.aspx) WinAPI function.
 Resulting private key is stored in the `hSessionKey` global variable.
 It will be used each time for encrypt and decrypt operations.

 3. Initialize the `gLife` variable and encrypt it by the `Encrypt` function.
-This function uses [`CryptEncrypt`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379924%28v=vs.85%29.aspx) WinAPI function internally.
+This function calls [`CryptEncrypt`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379924%28v=vs.85%29.aspx) internally.

 4. Decrypt the `gLife` variable on each step of the `while` loop.
 Then update the `gLife` variable and encrypt it again.
 The `while` loop is interrupted when a value of the `gLife` variable equals to zero.
 The [`CryptDecrypt`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379913%28v=vs.85%29.aspx) WinAPI function is used for decryption.

 Primary advantage of RSA cipher approach is a reliable algorithm for encryption.
-An attacker need both public and private keys to decrypt the protected data.
-You are able to keep the private key in secret in some cases.
+Attacker need both public and private keys to decrypt protected data.
+You are able to keep private key in secret in some cases.
 But when your application is launched on attacker's local machine, he have full access to its memory.
 Therefore, he has both public and private keys.
 All that you can do is to complicate an access to these keys.
-For example, you can periodically change one of them randomly or by server host.
+For example, you can periodically change one of them randomly or by a command from server host.
 Also you can change a location of the keys in application memory periodically.
-Then it will be difficult to find them by a bot application.
-Disadvantage of the RSA cipher against the XOR one is more time to encrypt and decrypt data.
+Then it will be difficult to find them for bot application.
+Disadvantage of the RSA cipher against the XOR one is more time to encrypt and decrypt operations.

 Now we will consider ways to protect game data from modification.
 Core idea of this protection is to duplicate data and compare them periodically.
 If data and their copy differs, the data is modified in unauthorized way.
-But this is quite simple to find a copy of data with a memory scanner because of the same values.
+But this is quite simple to find a copy of data with a memory scanner because the copy has the same value as original.
 We can hide copied data thanks to encryption or [hashing](https://en.wikipedia.org/wiki/Hash_function).

 This is a source code of the TestApplication with check for data modification ([`HashCheck.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProtectionApproaches/HashCheck.cpp)):
 ```C++